josh-collinsworth/joco-sveltekit/src/routes/blog/posts/12-things.md

 Below are the realizations I had from approximately January 1 to March 1, 2015.

 ## #1.
 Facebook trains you to not read things

-<Callout>It wasn’t until I’d gotten back on Facebook that I realized how much text was flying through my field of vision with less than a second’s thought…or wondered what I was looking for.</Callout>
+<Callout>It wasn’t until I’d gotten back on Facebook that I realized how much text was flying through my field of vision with less than a second’s thought…or wondered what I was looking&nbsp;for.</Callout>

 You're not going to read this whole post.
 If anything, you're just going to skim the headlines to see if any of it looks interesting.
 That's ok; that's what I do, too.
 The internet in general and social media in particular have trained us not so much to read, but to search for what we find interesting.
 To the human eye, that naturally is not text.
 But it wasn't until I'd gotten back on Facebook that I realized how much text was flying through my field of vision with less than a second's thought...or wondered what I was looking for.

 ## #2.
 Everything is in Numbered Lists These Days